Lytic cycle: Maturation and lysis

 About 25 minutes after initial infection, approximately 200 new virions (viral bodies) are formed.
 Once enough virions have matured and accumulated, specialized viral proteins are used to dissolve the cells' walls.
-The cell bursts (i.e. it undergoes lysis) due to high internal osmotic pressure (water pressure) that can no longer be constrained by the cell wall.
+The cell bursts (i.e. it undergoes lysis) due to high internal osmotic pressure that can no longer be constrained by the cell wall.
 This releases progeny virions into the surrounding environment, where they can go on to infect other cells and another lytic cycle begins.
-The phage that causes lysis of the host is called a lytic or virulent phage.

 Gene regulation biochemistry

 There are three classes of genes in the phage genome that regulate whether the lytic or lysogenic cycles will emerge.
 The first class is the immediate early genes, the second is the delayed early genes and the third is the late genes.
 The following refers to the well-studied temperate phage lambda of E. coli.